Austine-Omondi/PortfolioProjects/Video_Game_Sales_Analysis/Video_Game_Sales_Case_Study.md

 ## Project summary

-This project examines historical video-game sales to identify performance patterns across genres, consoles, publishers, regions, critic-score bands, release years, and individual titles.
+This project examines video-game sales to identify performance patterns across genres, consoles, publishers, regions, critic-score bands, release years, and individual titles.
 The analysis was designed for a publisher or distributor seeking evidence to support portfolio planning, regional positioning, and title benchmarking.

 The source contains 64,016 cleaned records and 39,585 unique title names.
 Because sales reporting becomes materially less complete after 2018, the main performance views focus on release-dated records from 1971 through 2018.